-CPR combines rescue breathing, which provides oxygen for the lungs of the patient, and chest compressions that keep the oxygen-rich blood flowing until the heartbeat and breathing are restored.
+CPR combines rescue breathing, which provides oxygen to the lungs of the victim, and chest compressions that keep the oxygen-rich blood flowing until the heartbeat and breathing is restored.
 CPR requires proper training and knowledge before it can be practiced by an individual due to the variation in adults, children, and infants.
 CPR has proven to increase the survival rate for the patient when given swiftly and properly.

 Becoming trained and certified in CPR can help you save someone’s life before the arrival of medical professionals.
 Certification in CPR allows people to step up in emergency situations, whether they’re a medical professional or not.
 There are many advantages to becoming a knowledgeable, certified individual who can practice CPR.

 In this blog, we take a closer look at some of the advantages of knowing CPR.
 In the event of an emergency, knowing CPR could be the difference between life and death.